Hobo Eggs: A Ridiculously Simple & Surprisingly Delicious Breakfast

-Need great options for quick and easy camping breakfast ideas?
-These Hobo Eggs taste amazing because it is not just the classic egg and buttered toast combination … it is more like the flavor and texture of a buttery grilled cheese and fried egg (without the cheese).
+These Hobo Eggs taste amazing because it is not just the classic egg and buttered toast combination, it is more like the flavor and texture of a buttery grilled cheese and fried egg (without the cheese).
 With only 3 basic ingredients, this recipe just might become one of your favorite breakfasts to serve on your camp menus.

-With such a strange name you might think hobo eggs are some sort of extravagant meal made with a concoction of many ingredients … not so … this kind of breakfast is as simple as it gets.
+With such a strange name you might think this is some sort of extravagant meal that’s made with a concoction of many ingredients, not so.
+This kind of breakfast is as simple as it gets.
 You just fry an egg in buttered toast!
 That’s what makes this great breakfast recipe one of the best easy camping meals you can make in the morning.

 This simple breakfast dish is prepared by buttering a piece of bread, cutting a hole in the center, placing it in a frying pan and cracking an egg into the hole in the bread so it all cooks together.
 Typically, the round piece of bread is cooked in the pan along with the hobo.